Truvada Prescription Online

 What Is Truvada for PrEP Used For?

-Truvada is a medication that consists of two different medications - emtricitabine (Emtriva) and tenofovir disoproxil fumarate (Viread).
-Truvada is used as an adjunct to safer sex practices for PrEP to help reduce the risk of acquiring HIV-1.
-Truvada is also used with other antiretroviral agents in the treatment of HIV-1 infection.
+Truvada prescription medication is a medication that consists of two different medications - emtricitabine (Emtriva) and tenofovir disoproxil fumarate (Viread).
+Truvada medication is used as an adjunct to safer sex practices for PrEP to help reduce the risk of acquiring HIV-1.
+Truvada tablets are also used with other antiretroviral agents in the treatment of HIV-1 infection.
 The use of Truvada for PrEP began after FDA approval in 2012 and its use has been adopted worldwide.
-For people interested in using Truvada, it is helpful to understand more about emtricitabine versus tenofovir and how they work together.
+For people interested in using Truvada prescription tablets, it is helpful to understand more about emtricitabine versus tenofovir and how they work together.
 Emtricitabine is also known as FTC and is marketed under the name Emtriva.
 Emtricitabine is a type of medication known as a nucleoside reverse transcriptase inhibitor and is sometimes also used to treat and prevent HIV.
 Tenofovir disoproxil, or simply Tenofovir, is marketed under the brand name Viread.
 Tenofovir is sometimes used in treating HIV in high-risk patients and hepatitis B infections.
 The combination of emtricitabine and tenofovir, or Truvada, was approved by the FDA for use as a PrEP medication and is available as a single pill.
-Truvada is not a substitute for protecting against other forms of sexually transmitted infection.
+Truvada medication is not a substitute for protecting against other forms of sexually transmitted infection.

 Truvada for PrEP - Cost and Coupon